Someone in Europe is dying every 17 seconds from covid-19, WHO says

 She will meet with state leaders again next week when they will again attempt to come to an agreement, and she said she hoped to give some guidance on the level of restrictions that would continue throughout the winter.

 Germany recorded 22,609 new cases on Thursday, a slight increase in growth from 21,866 a week earlier.
-Schools have remained open as normal during the new lockdown, and for the first time the majority of new infections are now among high-school-age children, sparking new debates over school openings.
+Schools have remained open during the new lockdown, and for the first time the majority of new infections are among high-school-age children, sparking new debates over school openings.

 A small but vociferous protest movement has chafed at ongoing restrictions, with thousands gathering to demonstrate in Berlin on Wednesday as parliament voted on changes to infectious-disease legislation that makes it easier for the government to impose restrictions on drinking, social contacts and shop openings.
-Police used water cannon to disperse the crowds.
+Police used a water cannon to disperse the crowds.

-Berlin Mayor Michael Müller said that he had visited the city’s main hospital and the situation was “depressing,” with more than 1,000 coronavirus patients hospitalized across the capital, the highest number throughout the pandemic.
-He said that the health system can cope for now, but it is “becoming more difficult.”
+Berlin Mayor Michael Müller said that he had visited the city’s main hospital and that the situation was “depressing,” with more than 1,000 coronavirus patients hospitalized across the capital, the highest number throughout the pandemic.
+He said that the health system can cope for now but that it is “becoming more difficult.”

 Birnbaum reported from Riga, Latvia.
 Loveday Morris and Luisa Beck in Berlin contributed to this report.